mlabs-haskell/lambda-buffers/lambda-buffers-proto/compiler-proto.md

 ### SourceInfo
 Frontend Source information

-Frontends are advised to include *source* information to denote how their Source* content maps to the *Compiler Input*.
+Frontends are advised to include *Source* information to denote how their Source* content maps to the *Compiler Input*.
 It&#39;s essential when reporting Compiler* errors back to the Frontend.